vscalcione/springboot-restapi-postgresql-espensetracker/README.md

 ![database](https://img.icons8.com/fluent/96/000000/database.png)

 This is REST API application developed in Java with Spring Boot Framework.
-For the testing of APIs, you can use Postman or Insomnia, all free softwares that can tests all HTTP Methods on this REST API
+For the testing of APIs, you can use <b>Postman, Insomnia</b>, all free softwares that can tests all HTTP Methods on this REST API

 ### Initialization (Docker-container's startup)